 A: For the Galapagos Islands there are no required or recommended immunizations.
 If you, however, intend to spend more time in Ecuador, especially in the jungle, immunization is highly recommended.
 As this changes from time to time please check with your local health office (or the Institute for Tropical Diseases) a few weeks in advance of your trip.

 money before we travel to Ecuador or once in the

 A: Not if you have US dollars.
 In 2000, Ecuador adopted the US dollar as its official currency.
 Just make sure you bring cash bills in good condition with you.
 If they have tears in them, they are likely to be refused.

 Q: When do we have to pay?

 A: When your reservation has been confirmed you will be required to pay 30% of the total trip price as a deposit.
 The remainder should be paid 60 days before departure.
 In the case of last minute bookings, you are required to pay the total amount stated in your invoice to confirm your reservation.
 For more detailed information, click here.

 Q: What form of payment do you accept?

 A: We accept payments with Visa, Master Card, American Express, Discover, e-checks or payments from PayPal account.
 To hold your reservation, we need a deposit of 30% of the total cruise price.

 entrance fee & how can I pay it?

-A: The entrance fee amounts to $100.
+A: The entrance fee amounts to $100 (Subject to change).
 You'll pay it in cash when you enter the Galapagos National Park on the first day of your arrival.